mkenney/docker-devenv/README.md

          --tmux, --tmux=PATH
              Specify a tmux configuration file.
 If PATH is omitted then
              $HOME/.tmux.conf will be assumed.
 If the --tmux option is omitted then the .tmux.conf file from the docker image will be used.

 # COMMANDS
      Available commands devenv can execute.
 TARGET refers to the name of the instance you are managing and PATH refers to the mounted working directory.
 If PATH is omitted, it defaults to the current directory.

      If TARGET is omitted, current instances are searched to see if any are attached to the specified PATH, and if so, TARGET is set to the instance name.
 If not, TARGET defaults to the basename of the PATH value.

          attach [TARGET]
-             Attach to a current instance specified by the optional [TARGET] argument.
+             Attach to an instance specified by the [TARGET] argument.

              EXAMPLES
                  devenv attach [TARGET]